nashie1004/online-chess/README.md

     1.1 when one player disconnects
         1.1.1 other player is notified
-        1.1.2 allow disconnected player to reconnect (full grace period) 1.1.3 handle the ongoing timer - DOING
+        1.1.2 allow disconnected player to reconnect (full grace period) 1.1.3 handle the ongoing timer

-    1.2 when a game is finished, update game room, stop timer 1.2.1 handle checkmate
+    1.2 game is finished
+        1.2.1 handle checkmate
         1.2.2 handle stalemate
+        1.2.3 handle times up
+        1.2.4 handle draw agree

-    1.3 a user can play games consecutively without any errors or rebuilding app
+    1.3 a user can play games consecutively without any errors or rebuilding app - DOING

 2. display move turn, check, checkmate, stalemate